Techmo2/ptlib/README.md

 For a sphere, these functions can be found in ptl_sphere.c.

 Any properties that need to be stored within the object that do not conform to any of the standard members of a traceable should be stored in the traceable's *properties* data structure.
 By default, this consists of 9 values accessible as *v1* to *v9*.
-This data can also be accessed as an array by reading values from *values*.
+This data can also be accessed as an array by reading from *properties.values*.

 ### PTLib Scene File
 PTLib can load scenes from a scene file (.pts).
 A scene file is a simple text file describing a single traceable object on each line.
 Comments may be added with # if desired.